CS171/2016-cs171-website/syllabus.md

 Welcome to CS171!
 This course is an introduction to key design principles and techniques for interactively visualizing data.
 The major goals of this course are to understand how visual representations can help in the analysis and understanding of complex data, how to design effective visualizations, and how to create your own interactive visualizations using modern web-based frameworks.

 This course, when taken for a letter grade, meets the Harvard General Education requirement for Empirical and Mathematical Reasoning.
-The course is also offered through the Harvard University Extension School as distance education course CSCI E-171.
+The course is also offered through the [Harvard University Extension School](http://www.extension.harvard.edu) as online course [CSCI E-171](http://www.extension.harvard.edu/academics/courses/visualization/24028).

 After completion of the course you will be able to:

 * Critically evaluate visualizations and suggest improvements and refinements
-* Apply a structured process to design interactive visualizations
+* Apply a structured design process to create effective visualizations
-* Iteratively generate visual encoding ideas using sketching and prototyping
+* Conceptualize ideas and interaction techniques using sketching and prototyping
 * Use principles of human perception and cognition in visualization design
-* Know various visualization methods to judge and create new designs
+* Apply methods for visualization of data from a variety of fields
-* Create web-based interactive visualizations using JavaScript and D3
+* Create web-based interactive visualizations using [D3](http://d3js.org/)
-* Work constructively as a member of a team to plan and carry out a complex project
+* Work constructively as a member of a team to carry out a complex project

 ### Prerequisites
 You are expected to have programming experience (e.g,.
 CS50) and you should be comfortable picking up new programming languages on your own.